-When potentially hazardous food is cooled for an extended period, the food is subject to the growth of a variety of pathogenic micro-organisms.
-Bacteria grow ideally between 70 and 120 degrees Fahrenheit.
-(The human body temperature falls in this range).
-The longer the time the food is allowed to be held in this range, the greater the risk of microbial growth.
-Excessive time for cooling potentially hazard food has consistently been identified as one of the leading contributing factors to foodborne illness.
+Time/temperature control for safety (TCS) food (aka potentially hazardous food or PHF) must be cooled from 135°F to 70°F within 2 hours, and from 70°F to 41°F or below within 4 hours, for a maximum total of 6 hours cooling time.
+When time/temperature control for safety (TCS) food is cooled for an extended period, the food is subject to the growth of a variety of pathogenic micro-organisms that grow ideally between 41 and 135°F, which is called the temperature danger zone.
+The longer the time the food is allowed to be held in this range, the greater the risk of pathogenic growth.
+Excessive time for cooling time/temperature control for safety (TCS) foods has consistently been identified as one of the leading contributing factors to foodborne illness.

 Food cooled in the refrigerator must be placed to allow proper airflow and prevent contamination (see Refrigeration)

 Place foods in shallow containers no deeper than 2 inches and leave them uncovered in the refrigerator until cold, 41°F or below

 Large cuts of meat such as beef or pork roasts should be cut into sections no more than 4 inches thick, arranged in a single layer so that the pieces are not touching, and left uncovered in the refrigerator until cold, 41°F or below